ravinkabra/llm_classification/README.md

 ## Dataset: https://www.kaggle.com/datasets/shashwatwork/consume-complaints-dataset-fo-nlp/data

 The project uses a bank consumer complaints dataset, with preprocessing to extract relevant features (narrative) and labels (product).
-The data is split into training, validation, and test sets, and performance is evaluated using standard classification metrics like accuracy, F1 score, precision, and recall.
+The data is stratify-split into training, validation, and test sets, and performance is evaluated using standard classification metrics like accuracy, F1 score, precision, and recall.

 ## Conclusion: